Counselling in Plymouth, Devon

 - Relationship problems

-If you’d like to arrange an appointment for counselling, you can find my contact details here.
+If you’d like to arrange an appointment for counselling, please get in touch..

 Professional, accredited counselling in Plymouth

 I’m an accredited member of the British Association for Counselling and Psychotherapy (BACP).
 This means that I have, “been deemed to meet the standard of a competent, ethical and independent practitioner.” ~ BACP I’m also a qualified hypnotherapist, which enhances my ability to tailor therapy to your individual needs.
-You can read more about hypnotherapy here.
+Read this to learn more about hypnotherapy.

 What is counselling?